jp-ag/wss-ctf/README/creating-new-challenges.md

 # Creating and Editing Challenges
-Follow the steps to create and edit a Capture the Flag challenge in the **WSS CTF Challenge Platform**.

 ## Overview
-The platform comes with two template challenges by default.
-You can edit the challenges or create your own.
+This guides explains how to edit a default challenge or create your own.
 Each section below corresponds to different parts of a challenge infrastructure.

 ## Before you start
 Before you start editing or creating a challenge, ensure you:
-1. You have followed the steps described in [First Steps (README\first-steps.md)].
+1. You have followed the steps described in the **Installation Guide** page.